 I sprinkled a little more blood orange zest over the top of the ice cream because zest is clearly my thing this week.
 There will be more on Friday.
 Just warning you now.

 Here’s one more thing I’m thankful for in these dark depths of winter: my neon pink bowls.
-Chris got them fro me for Christmas from Wind and Willow Home and I am absolutely in love with them.
+Chris got them for me for Christmas from Wind and Willow Home and I am absolutely in love with them.
 They just plain make me happy.

 A neon pink bowl with blood orange ice cream.

-I debated whether or not I wanted to put ginger in this ice cream, but I went for it and am so happy I did.
-It complemented the blood orange citrus flavor perfectly without overpowering it.
+I debated whether or not I wanted to put ginger in this blood orange ice cream, but I went for it and am so happy I did.
+It complemented the citrus flavor perfectly without overpowering it.
 Shhh but Chris says he doesn’t like ginger and he LOVED this ice cream.
 I don’t think he knew there was ginger in it.
 He said it tasted like a creamsicle, but even better.

 Also, I really want to enlarge this photo and hang it across from my desk, so I can stare at it all day long.
 It’s a great reminder that life is GOOD.